Violating Parenting Plans in Florida

 - Order non-compliant parent to serve time in jail if found in contempt

-Nilo J Sanchez & Associates – Protect Your Parental Rights
+Nilo J Sanchez & Associates PA, Family Law & Divorce Attorneys Tampa – Protect Your Parental Rights

 It’s always beneficial for parents to cooperate when co-parenting.
-Sharing custody of a child can be difficult, and especially if you are trying to co-parent with a difficult person.
-If you are struggling and need help to exercise your time sharing rights, or, if the other parent is not exercising their rights and not showing up for their scheduled timesharing, it is crucial that you speak to a Tampa Bay family law attorney.
+Sharing custody of a child can be difficult, especially if you are trying to co-parent with a difficult person.
+If you are struggling and need help to exercise your time sharing rights, or, if the other parent is not exercising their rights and not showing up for their scheduled timesharing, it is crucial that you speak to a Tampa Bay Family Law Attorney.
 Nilo J Sanchez and Associates would like to ensure that your rights are protected under Florida law and your children’s best interests are protected by the courts.